aarontgrogg/NoLoJS/_components/offscreen-content/add-close-button/index.md

 css: true
 js: false
 codepen: wBMPMVG
-baseline: ['popovertargetaction']
+baseline: ['popover']
 ---

 # Offscreen Content - Add Close Button
-Use the native HTML `popovertargetaction` attribute to create a native open/close method for your modal/popover/dialog element, no JS required.
+Using the native HTML `popover` attribute, you can also use the native HTML `popovertargetaction` attribute to create a native open/close method for your modal/popover/dialog element, no JS required.